neondatabase/website/content/docs/guides/bemi.md

 CALL _bemi_set_replica_identity();
 ```

-## Create a Postgres Connection to Bemi
+## Create a Postgres connection to Bemi

 1. Create a [new database connection](https://dashboard.bemi.io/databases/source/new) by entering the connection details for your Neon database.
 You can get these details from your Neon connection string, which you'll find in the **Connection Details** widget on the **Dashboard** of your Neon project.
 For example, given a connection string like this: